Marion Elizabeth Stilwell Cave

 Marion Elizabeth Cave (11 February 1904 – 26 September 1995) was an American plant embryologist and cytogeneticist.
 She obtained her PhD from University of California, Berkeley where she pioneered the approach to distinguish plant taxonomy using genetics.
 She continued this work at Berkeley as a research associate.
 While there, she would be the first person to count the chromosomes in algae, earn her a Guggenheim fellowship in 1952.
-In addition to her research, she was success at obtaining National Science Foundation funding to create a service that would annually inform how many chromosomes each plant species had to help the field of plant cytology flourish.
+In addition to her research, she successfully obtained National Science Foundation funding to create a service that would annually inform how many chromosomes each plant species had to help the field of plant cytology flourish.
 For her contributions, Volume 33 of Madroño, a genus (Marionella) of Delesseriaceae, and a subgenus (Mscavea) of Echeandia were all dedicated to her.

 Early life and education

-Cave was born to Anna (nee Thompson) and Joseph Stilwell in 1904 in Rochester New York.
+Cave was born to Anna (née Thompson) and Joseph Stilwell in 1904 in Rochester New York.
 Shortly thereafter they moved to Colorado where her sister Dorothy Margaret was born in 1907.
 For undergraduate, she studied at the University of Colorado Boulder.
 While there, she joined the Chi Omega sorority, was the head of sports on the athletic board, joined the honor society Phi Beta Kappa, and reviewed multiple chapters of "Colorado Plant Life" for Francis Ramaley.
 In 1925 she graduated cum laude and received her A.B. in biology.
 Then in 1926 Cave received her A.M. also from University of Colorado Boulder.
 She then moved to California to attend University of California, Berkeley and pursue her PhD.
 While there, she joined the biological science honor society Phi sigma and later would become an officer and vice president of the honor society.
 During her time there, she would be influenced by Priscilla Avery.
 Under the direction of Ernest Brown Babcock, Cave earned her PhD in genetics in 1936 due to her efforts to apply genetics to distinguish plant taxonomy in Crepis foetida.